allejo/PhpSoda/README.md

 ## Getting Help

-To get help, you may either [create an issue](https://github.com/allejo/PhpSoda/issues) or stop by IRC; I'm available on IRC as "allejo" so feel free to ping me.
+To get help, see if our [wiki](https://github.com/allejo/PhpSoda/wiki) has any information regarding your question.
+If the wiki can't help you, you may either [create an issue](https://github.com/allejo/PhpSoda/issues) or stop by IRC; I'm available on IRC as "allejo" so feel free to ping me.
 I recommend creating an issue in case others have the same question but for quick help, IRC works just fine.

 To report a bug or request a feature, please submit an issue.